-We are available for at the DSI Classroom (Shiellds 360) to help with your data science related reserach problems.
-While drop ins are welcome, hours are subject to change and we recommend you contact the individual you want to meet with in advance and send them a brief description of your problem/questions.
+We are available at the DSI Classroom (Shiellds 360) to help with your data science related reserach problems.
+While drop-ins are welcome, hours are subject to change and we recommend you contact the individual you want to meet with in advance with a brief description of your problem/questions.
 Not sure who you should meet with?
 Contact us and we'll refer you to one of our data scientists.

 Dr. Pamela Reynolds*: DSI Academic Coordinator.

 Pamela can provide resources for learning and applying various topics in data science, and provide help getting started with R for reproducible research.

 Jared Joseph: DSI Graduate Student Affiliate.
 RStudio, Networks, Natural Language Processing.

 Jared is a Ph.D. student in sociology who studies crime, networks and political corruption.
 He is proficient in R (though has little experience with the tidyverse), and uses it for his own work on networks.
 He is familiar with the tools surrounding computational social sciences, including openRefine, Unix, git, parallel processing in R, APIs, and basic web scraping.
 R

 Dr. Dan Hicks: DSI Postdoctoral Scholar.
 R, RStudio, visualization, philosophy.